yegor256/blog/_posts/2016/jul/2016-07-21-convince-me.md

 entire success or failure of the product, just like I [explained before]({% pst 2014/oct/2014-10-12-who-is-software-architect %}).

-{% quote A good architect must collect different opinions before making his own decision %}
+{% quote A good architect must collect different opinions before making his own decision. %}

 There is a simple reason for that.
 Any attempt to convince anyone causes a possibility of "responsibility leakage."
 What if I fail to convince?